 - Modern air-conditioned coach with reclining seats and toilet onboard

 - Any public transport used as part of the tour (excludes free days)

 - All taxes and fees included

-- Any international flights to Bath and from Cambridge are not included in this price.
+- Any international flights to/from London are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.

 - Travel insurance is not included in this Best of Uk Ireland tour tour.
 Travel insurance is mandatory to buy.
 We recommend purchasing it from World Nomads.